srikat/bricksextras/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.3.7 ( November 07, 2023 ) =
+* [Copy to Clipboard] - New nestable button element for copying text from elements, or from dynamic data.
+* [Dynamic Lightbox] - Added support for captions (for both gallery and manual link options).
+* [Pro Slider] - Added gradient fade effect option for 'loop' sliders.
+* [Pro Slider] - Defaults changed for new sliders - no default background styles added to slide element.
+* [Slide Menu] - Accessibility improvement, will now close with ESC key or clicking outside the menu.
+* [Popover] - Accessibility improvement, Open a popover via keyboard will close the previously opened ones.
+* [Popover] - Accessibility improvement, focused popover will now close with ESC key.
+* [Social Share] - Custom URL option now accepts dynamic tags.
+* [Pro Accordion] - Support added for having pro accordions inside of pro accordions.
+* [WS Forms] - Can now style the 'success messages' that appears outside of the form itself.
+* [WPGB styler] - New style options for the selection facet buttons.
+* [Content Timeline] - Option added to alternate text-align.
+* [Conditions] - Fixed the issue with some conditions where zero value would still show element.
+* [Pro Tabs] - Fixed z-index issue with animated tabs showing behind tab background color.
+* [Site Breadcrumbs] - Fixed issue where the 'name' attribute wasn't being output on the 'blog' page.

 = 1.3.6 ( September 21, 2023 ) =
 * [General] Support for Bricks' infinite scroll + AJAX pagination added to all interactive elements.